kubeflow/website/content/en/docs/components/katib/trial-template.md

     The `configMap` specification should have:

-    1. `configMapName` - name of the ConfigMap with trial templates.
+    1. `configMapName` - name of the ConfigMap with the trial templates.

-    1. `configMapNamespace` - namespace of the ConfigMap with trial templates.
+    1. `configMapNamespace` - namespace of the ConfigMap with the trial templates.

     1. `templatePath` - path to the template in ConfigMap's data.